corcoted/quarto-lectures/README.md

 quarto add user/repo
 ```

-from this repos root directory.
+from this repo's root directory.

 Some potentially useful extensions: